 Dense breast tissue is a relatively common condition.
 Therefore, this information is not provided to cause undue concern, but rather to raise your awareness and to promote discussion with your physician regarding the presence of other risk factors, in addition to dense breast tissue.

-At the Kupferle Comprehensive Breast Center, it is our recommendation that women with dense breasts and increased risk of breast cancer use 3D mammography or 3T MRI as their next step in additional testing as opposed to breast ultrasound.
+It is our recommendation that women with dense breasts and increased risk of breast cancer use 3D mammography or 3T MRI as their next step in additional testing as opposed to breast ultrasound.

 If you have dense breast tissue: